Competitive Advantages of Agile Development

-The essence of the agile approach is stated in the Manifesto, but we’ll break down its key tenets here in a way that might be helpful for the ordering client:
+The essence of the agile approach is stated in the Manifesto, but we’ll break down its key tenets here in a way that might be helpful for our clients:

 - Development is carried out using short cycles, also known as iterations, that usually last from one to four weeks.

-- At the end of each iteration, the ordering customer receives a part of the end product that is valuable to and can be used in their business.
+- At the end of each iteration, the customer receives a part of the end product that is ready to be used in their business.

 - The development team remains in close contact and cooperates with the client throughout the process.